 The importance of the construction industry, which is responsible for 40% of global CO2 emissions – and the important role that sustainably grown wood can play in reducing global CO2 emissions – is well known.

-CO2 storage certificates for wood buildings create environmental and financial incentives for institutional builders to use more wood as renewable building materials.
-We develop CO2 certificates for timber buildings, called Timber Carbon Capture & Storage (TCCS) certificates, to measure, monetize, and make tradable the long-term CO2 storage in building structures.
-We show and calculate how to generate CO2-relevant impact with Timber Investments.
+In 2021, we started to develop CO2 certificates for timber buildings, called Timber Carbon Capture & Storage (TCCS) certificates, to measure, monetize, and make tradable the long-term CO2 storage in building structures.
+The launch is planned for 2022.

 CO2 storage certificates in timber construction are rapidly gaining importance internationally.
 They are cost-effective, scalable and quickly implementable (The Economist 2020) and (UNFCC Concept Note 2022).

 Illustration on the right: Timber construction approach showing the transfer of sequestration performance and temporary CO2 storage in the forest to permanent CO2 storage in multi-storey timber construction.
 This is a mandatory requirement for Mass Timber to be recognized as a negative emission technology for Carbon Removal Certificate emissions.

 We are a frontrunner in the European Built by Nature network.